pxalcantara/docker_noetic_env/README.md

 # docker_noetic_env
-This project creats and configure an environment for development using ROS Noetic and docker.
+This project creats and configures a docker environment for development with ROS Noetic installed.
 This project was created with a big help of [@ximenesfel](https://github.com/ximenesfel)

 - [Description](##Description)
 - [Installation](##Installation)